fundacionctic/connector-building-blocks/docs/example-identity-vc.md

-# Run the Example with the Self-Sovereign Identity Extension
+# Self-Sovereign Identity Extension Example

+This guide shows how to run the [minimal example](index.md) using the SSI extension to enable authentication between connectors using W3C Verifiable Credentials.

 ## Configure the connectors